GabeScott/standard-works-vault/General Conference/1975 April - The Message of Easter.md

 And I know that Joseph Smith was the instrument in the hands of the Lord in restoring the gospel in its fulness.
 And it was through the Prophet Joseph Smith that the power to act in the name of God was restored to this earth by resurrected beings.

 I also testify that President Spencer W. Kimball is a prophet of God, acting under divine guidance in administering the affairs of the kingdom of God on this earth.

-The Lord has said that it is his “work and ... glory—to bring to pass the immortality and eternal life of man.”
-(Moses 1:39.)
-And he has said, “If you keep my commandments and endure to the end you shall have eternal life, which gift is the greatest of all the gifts of God.”
-(D&C 14:7.)
+The Lord has said that it is his “work and … glory—to bring to pass the immortality and eternal life of man.” ([[Moses 1.39|Moses 1:39]].)
+And he has said, “If you keep my commandments and endure to the end you shall have eternal life, which gift is the greatest of all the gifts of God.” ([[D&C 14.7|D&C 14:7]].)

 With the understanding of the gospel which we have, may we all work for eternal life, I pray in the name of Jesus Christ.
 Amen.